|

 Objective

 is tough.
-OSCE exams like USMLE Step 2 CS, MCCQE II, PLAB
+OSCE exams like USMLE Step 2 CS, MCC NAC, NAC, PLAB

-Skills Assessments for International Medical Graduates, TRAS OSCE,
+Assessments for International Medical Graduates, TRAS OSCE, AMC Clinical,

 really difficult and stressful.

-clinical educators and OSCE organizers usually claim trying to make
+educators and OSCE organizers usually claim trying to make it acceptable for

 OSCE Exams consist of several clinical encounters (called stations)